 It’s a topic I am very curious about.
 I can talk about it for hours.

-In fact, while I am interested in the developing neurocognitive theories about sleep and dreaming, as well as the physiology of dreaming, I am much more interested in the experience of the dreamer in dreams, as well as her recall of and feelings about the experience following a compelling dream.
+In fact, while I am interested in the developing neurocognitive theories about sleep and dreaming, as well as the physiology of dreaming, I am much more interested in the experience of the dreamer in dreams, the content of dreams, and our recall of and feelings about the experience following a compelling dream.
 I find it remarkable how dreamers dream differently and how shifting our focus about our dreams in waking life can start to alter our experience in dreams themselves.

 Would you like to start having dreams with more sensory experiences?
 What would that be like for you?

 Imagine holding your now grown son as a baby again or hugging your long-since-passed grandmother at the holiday table before sitting down to eat.
 I would like that.
 I haven’t yet gotten to the point of touch in dreams being so strong a sense for me that I can have a long, drawn out hug with my Bubbi, who died more than ten years ago.
-I have had the experience though of meeting an old friend I am estranged from and hugging briefly in a dream.
-The reunion brought me to tears of relief, and upon waking, offered me a vision of hope for the future.
+On multiple occasions, however, I have had the experience of meeting an old friend I am estranged from and hugging in a dream.
+The reunion brought me to sweet tears of relief, and upon waking, offered me a vision of hope for the future.

 Of course, the more we work to increase our sensory experiences, the more we may be exposed to unpleasant ones, too.